SiliconLabsSoftware/docs-matter/sld247-matter-overview/index.md

 ## Next Steps

-Now that you have your environment you can create a [Matter over Thread network](/matter/<docspace-docleaf-version>/matter-thread-getting-started) or a [Matter over Wi-Fi network](/matter/<docspace-docleaf-version>/matter-wifi-getting-started).
+Now that you have your environment, you can create a [Matter over Wi-Fi network](/matter/<docspace-docleaf-version>/matter-light-switch-example/01-wifi-light-switch-example) or a [Matter over Thread network](/matter/<docspace-docleaf-version>/matter-light-switch-example/02-thread-light-switch-example).